unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 mount: /dev/loop0 mounted on /root/Downloads/cranbian.img/mnt.
 ```

-Once we have completed that!
-Let's see if we can access the __/etc/shadow__ file on the CranPi Image.
+Once we have completed that. let's see if we can access the __/etc/shadow__ file on the CranPi Image.

 ```console
 root@kali:~/Downloads/cranbian.img# cd mnt/